pwilmart/PXD011691_reanalysis/README.md

 I am not sure that peptide sequence counting was done the same way (I don't usually count peptides).
 It is clear that the PAW processing is better.

-The PAW pipeline breaks the FDR analysis into peptide subclasses (deltamass windows, charge state, modification state) and it can be fun to see what fractions of the PSMs fall into the different subclasses.
+The PAW pipeline splits the FDR analysis into peptide subclasses (deltamass windows, charge state, modification state) and it can be instrucutve to see what fractions of the PSMs fall into the different subclasses.

 Charge|Fraction
 ---|---